legitimate-technology/slate/source/index.html.md

 # Authentication headers

-UjumbeTech SMS Portal uses API key to allow access to the API.
+SMS Savvy SMS Portal uses API key to allow access to the API.
 You can register a new API key by logging in to your account and follow the above steps.
-UjumbeTech SMS Portal expects API key to be included in all API requests to the server in a header that looks like the following:
+SMS Savvy SMS Portal expects API key to be included in all API requests to the server in a header that looks like the following:

 `Authorization: secureapikeys`